Not too hot, not too cold

 While almost everyone gets a pimple from time to time, persistent severe (nodular) acne is different.
 Persistent severe (nodular) acne is a skin disease that appears as many large, red, swollen nodules and cysts that can be painful to the touch.
 These nodules can affect how you see yourself and even how you feel about yourself.
 And, to make matters worse, if left untreated, this type of acne may increase your risk of forming scars.
 Could this be what you're experiencing?

-Not only does severe (nodular) acne cause painful breakouts, but the inflammation that occurs from acne could lead to alterations of your skin, like scarring.
+Not only does persistent severe (nodular) acne cause painful breakouts, but the inflammation that occurs from acne could lead to alterations of your skin, like scarring.
 Persistent severe (nodular) acne can be a condition that lasts for months or even years, so it’s important to speak to your dermatologist about an effective treatment as soon as possible to help reduce the risk of forming scars.
-If your severe (nodular) acne isn’t responding to treatment, you should consider talking to your dermatologist about an effective treatment like ABSORICA LD™.
+If your persistent severe (nodular) acne isn’t responding to treatment, you should consider talking to your dermatologist about an effective treatment like ABSORICA LD™.

 If you’re experiencing persistent severe (nodular) acne, it’s not your fault—but there is something you can do about it.
-Ask your dermatologist about ABSORICA LD (pronounced AB-SORE-I-KAH EL-DEE) to help treat some of the underlying causes of severe (nodular) acne in order to clear up your skin and prevent any new nodules from forming.
+Ask your dermatologist about ABSORICA LD (pronounced AB-SORE-I-KAH EL-DEE) to help treat some of the underlying causes of persistent severe (nodular) acne in order to clear up your skin and prevent any new nodules from forming.